Antonello Carozza

 Antonio Carozza (born 5 July 1985), better known as Antonello Carozza, is an Italian singer, songwriter, composer, art director in the Eurovision Song Contest, record producer, pianist and vocal coach.
 He was the art director of Michele Perniola and Anita Simoncini, who represented San Marino in the Eurovision Song Contest in the Eurovision Song Contest 2015, and the president of the Italian jury for the Eurovision Song Contest 2017.

 Early life

 Carozza was born in Campobasso, Italy.
-While studying in Campobasso Conservatory, where in 2006 he graduated in piano cum laude and in 2009 graduated in jazz.
+From Campobasso Conservatory, he graduated in piano cum laude in 2006, and in 2009 graduated in jazz.

 Singer career

 He debuted in the fourth edition of the popular Italian talent show Amici di Maria De Filippi.
 In 2005, in the City of Sanremo, following his victory in the preselection called SanremoLab, he qualified to compete in the Sanremo Music Festival 2006, in the newcomer category, where he received the prize for the Best New Production by an Independent label with the song Capirò crescerai written and composed of himself.

-In 2009 Antonello debuted as music producer with his single "27 angeli" (27 angels), a charity record in memory of the victims of 2002 earthquake in San Giuliano di Puglia.
+In 2009 Antonello debuted as a music producer with his single "27 angeli" (27 angels), a charity record in memory of the victims of 2002 earthquake in San Giuliano di Puglia.

 In 2009, having been the runner-up in the New Wave Festival in Jurmala, Latvia, ending at 2nd place.